liamrosenfeld/EmuGator/README.md

 ## Known Bugs
-- Proper communication between UI, emulator, and assembler have not been established.
+- Users cannot continously run programs, they must step through the program by clock cycles.
-- Assembler does not work for I-instructions that aren't the typical format such as FENCE
+- Break points have not been implemented.
-- Code is not properly tested.
-There are likely unnoticed bugs.
+- Decreasing page size vertically causes the editor to overflow vertically.

 ## Development